VernonGrant/gnu-c-language-manual/markdown/Integer-Representations.md

 *+2^(`n`\ -\ 1)^ - 1*, inclusive.
 The leftmost, or
 high-order, bit is called the *sign bit*.

-There is only one value that means zero, and the most negative number lacks a positive counterpart.
+In two's-complement representation, there is only one value that means zero, and the most negative number lacks a positive counterpart.
 As a result, negating that number causes overflow; in practice, its result is that number back again.
+We will revisit that peculiarity shortly.

 For example, a two's-complement signed 8-bit integer can represent all decimal numbers from -128 to +127.
-We will revisit that peculiarity shortly.
+Negating -128 ought to give +128, but that value won't fit in 8 bits, so the operation yields -128.

-Decades ago, there were computers that didn't use two's-complement representation for integers (see [Integers in Depth](Integers-in-Depth.md)), but they are long gone and not worth any effort to support.
+Decades ago, there were computers that used other representations for signed integers, but they are long gone and not worth any effort to support.
+The GNU C language does not support them.

 When an arithmetic operation produces a value that is too big to represent, the operation is said to *overflow*.
 In C, integer overflow